Date of Degree

 x, 110 pages

 Includes bibliographical references (pages 103-110).

 Copyright 2012 Aaron Thomas Porter

 Porter, Aaron Thomas.
-"A path-specific approach to SEIR modeling." dissertation, University of Iowa, 2012.
+"A path-specific approach to SEIR modeling."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.